Probing the Critical Behavior of a Sign-Problematic Model with Monte Carlo Simulations: Introduction

-Furthermore, the reference ${\cal Z}_+$ model--defined by using the absolute values of the weights of binding configurations--shares the same groundstate degeneracy with the original model.
+Furthermore, the reference ${\cal Z}_+$ model-defined by using the absolute values of the weights of binding configurations-shares the same groundstate degeneracy with the original model.
 Consequently, the phase transitions in both models belong to the same universality class and exhibit similar finite-size scaling behavior.
 In this paper, we will demonstrate that studying the reference model provides a new approach for investigating systems with the sign problem via MC simulations.

+In this paper, we demonstrate that while sign-based diagnostics are unreliable or impractical in general, the use of universality considerations provides a viable means of learning critical properties via the reference model of a sign-problematic model.

 The paper is organized as follows.
-In Sec .~\ref{sec:model}, we describe the GBW model with asymmetric complex coupling and map it to a 1D quantum model.
+In Sec.~\ref{sec:model}, we describe the GBW model with asymmetric complex coupling and map it to a 1D quantum model.
 The model and its sign problem are expressed using the weight of bound configurations.
 The reference model is also defined and utilized for MC simulations.
 In Sec.~\ref{sec:results}, we discuss our MC simulation results.
 In Sec.~\ref{sec:conclusions} we give our conclusions and discussion.